Baubo: Eleusinian Mysteries

-Function and role

-It is very likely that, as with the myth of Iambe, the story of Baubo is an etiological myth explaining certain rites and rituals of the Eleusinian Mysteries.

 Baubo figurines

 The name Baubo is given to several different types of figurine, most of them terracotta.
 The oldest type of figurine given this label is the Priene type, so named because of examples found at the Sanctuary of Demeter and Kore at Priene.
 These date from the third to second century BCE and depict the naked lower part of a female body with a face where the abdomen should be, with the curve of the chin merging into the vulva.
 The arms are placed at ear level and carry attributes (torches, lyre, basket of fruit carried on the head).
 These were probably votive offerings, and were made locally.

 The second type of Baubo figurine comes from Egypt, and is split into two groups.
 The first group depicts a woman seating frontally on a large pig, whilst holding a musical instrument.
 In some of these figurines her right hand is touching her genitalia.
 The second group depicts a woman crouching on the ground, holding her legs apart.
 The genitalia are always very apparent, and many of these figurines were used as amulets.

 Elements that appear on some of the figurines of this type, such as a lotus crown and sistrum, along with the fact that they were produced in Egypt, has led scholars to suggest that these are votive offerings to Isis from women asking for fertility or from pregnant women wanting to give birth soon.
 Thus, despite the name, there is no reason to assume that these figures are supposed to depict the Baubo from Greek myth, though the connection cannot be ruled out.